w3f/polkadot-wiki/docs/learn/learn-accounts.md

 ### Making Transactions with a Multi-signature Account

-There are three types of actions you can take with a multi-sig account:
+There are three types of actions you can take with a multisig account:

 - Executing a call `as_multi`.
 - Approving a call `approve_as_multi`.